msdx321/RT-Bench/docs/source/3-Extending_rt-bench.markdown

      `clean-new_set` has also to be included as dependency of the `clean` target.

    The newly created target have to be added to the grouped targets, creating a new group if necessary
-3. If the benchmark set uses a Makefile to compile there should be a `CFLAGS` variable references in the compilation commanf line.
-If a `CFLAGS` variable is already in use, it is enough to define it as `override CFLAGS+=[..]`.
+3. If the benchmark set uses a Makefile, the Makefile in `generator/Makefile` has to be included as early as possible, since it will define the necessary compilation and linking flags according to the features enabled.

+    The `generator/Makefile` will define the `CFLAGS` and `LDFLAGS` variables that have to be used in the compilation command line.
+    Both `CFLAGS` and `LDFLAGS` can be extended, by using the `override` and `+=` operator.

     See `IsolBench/Makefile` for an example.

 4. The benchmark set is to be described as a module in a .dox or .md file.

     All the details of the benchmark set, including submodule setup, compilation, benchmarks general usage have to be described in this file.